 Oh, and did I mention that a lack of consistency with your citation information can lower your local search ranking?

-Types of citations.
+Types of Local SEO Citations

 As we mentioned before, there are different ways for your business to be mentioned online, and there are different types of citations.
 But before we get into that, let’s talk about what information is typically found in a local citation for a small business.